trumtomte/cloudlib/README.md

 // to call the bootstrap before adding routes or calling classes
 $app->bootstrap();
 ```
-**Working with the default class autoloader**
+#### Default class autoloader
-You are able to register aliases and namespaces
+You are able, as with many other, to register Namespaces and Aliases (for lazy loading without namespacing class names).

 **Aliases**